jwhitlock/meao/_drafts/mdn-changelog.md

 | Brazil  |   2% |  -2% |
 | Ukraine |   6% |   1% |

-This is a successful experiment - we got an unexpected result, with minimal work to get those results.
+This is a successful experiment.
+We got an unexpected result, with minimal work to get those results.
 At the same time, we're curious why the longer CDN expiration had little effect for most users, and a negative effect for China.
 We have some theories.

 CloudFront is Amazon's CDN, and the easiest option to get approved (a small price increase on an existing bill).
 It uses Amazon's data centers and networks.
-A cache miss should add only add a little time to a request, since the CDN can use Amazon's network to contact the backing service.
-At the same time, a cache hit wouldn't be much faster, since our server processing is fairly optimized.
+A cache miss adds 50-100 ms to a request, since the CDN can use Amazon's network to contact the backing service, and we've optimized MDN for quickly serving wiki pages.
 The primary benefit is reducing server load, and we did see a 25% - 50% reduction in requests made to the servers, especially during peak hours.

-We're currently directing CloudFront to cache pages, but telling downstream proxies and browsers to not cache the pages.
-This is because a wiki page can change after someone edits it, and we're still thinking through a content invalidation policy.
-It may be that downstream caches have a bigger impact than expected on page load, and we can try that in the next experiment.
+We're currently directing CloudFront to cache pages, but telling downstream proxies and browsers not to cache the pages.
+A wiki page can change after someone edits it, and we wanted to avoid several layers of caches holding on to stale copies.
+Downstream caches may have a bigger impact than we expect on page load, and we can try allowing caching in the next experiment.

 China has country-wide policies to monitor and control internet traffic.
-It appears that longer caching times result in slower processing.
-We saw a page load improvement moving developer.mozilla.org to CloudFront, but it looks like most of the benefit was removing a second domain lookup for assets.
-A future experiment may skip CloudFront for traffic in China.
+We don't know the details, but longer caching times result in slower processing.
+We saw an improvement in China moving developer.mozilla.org to CloudFront, lowering the average page load time by 30%.
+It is possible that most of the benefit was due to removing a second domain lookup for assets.
+A future experiment may skip CloudFront for traffic from China.

-There's a difference between weekday and weekend traffic that is more larger in some countries, like China and Japan, than others.
-Our guess is that weekday traffic is dominated by developers using MDN for work, weekend traffic by developers for hobbies and learning, and there are differences in the devices and connections used in each situation.
+There's a significant difference between weekday and weekend traffic in some countries, like China and Japan.
+Our guess is that weekday traffic is dominated by developers using MDN for work, weekend traffic by developers using MDN for hobbies and learning.
+We also suspect there are differences between the capabilities of work week devices and home devices.

-Finally, the results may be a limitation of CloudFront, and we may see different results with a different CDN provider.
+Finally, the results may be a limitation of CloudFront, and we would see different results with a different CDN provider.

 We'll look elsewhere for ways to speed up our page load times.
 For example,